kk-sw/database-concepts/PITCHME.md

 ![Arch](img/client-server-db.png)

 @ul
-- Scaling is costly (ACID)
+- Scaling is hard (ACID)
-    - performance
+    - Expensive
+    - 'free' solutions are not mature for 9.9%
-    - cash
+    - Synchronization cost
 - Non-structured data is hard to store

-TODO graph
+    - NoSql for rescue

+- For majority of uses SQL is just enough

 @ulend

 Note:
+ - ACID -> math -> need to synchronize to guarantee correctness
  - Column stores

 ---